Space Mountain (Magic Kingdom): Ride experience

 Visitors board the trains in the Starport: Seven Five, which is enclosed within the mountain itself.
-The cone is hollow and 300 ft in diameter, allowing waiting people aboard the Tomorrowland Transit Authority PeopleMover to see many of the different effects used in the attraction.
+The cone is hollow and 300 ft in diameter, allowing waiting people aboard the PeopleMover to see many of the different effects used in the attraction.

-As the rockets leave the loading station, they make a 180 degree turn past the loading area, the queue, and the Mission Control booth, and come to a stop at a holding brake, where they wait for the train in front to clear the block on the lift hill.
+As the trains leave the loading station, they make a 180 degree turn past the loading area, the queue, and the Mission Control booth, and stop at a holding brake, where they wait for the train in front to clear the block on the lift hill.
 After a few seconds, the holding brake is released and the trains roll down a drop into a strobe tunnel of pulsating blue lights, which flash at a gradually increasing frequency as the train progresses down the tunnel.
-A repetitive warping sound signifies an energy charge as the riders roll towards a blue orb.
+A repetitive warping sound signifies an energy charge as the riders roll towards a blue orb (originally a mirror prior to 2009).
 At the far end of the tunnel, a field of stars appears as the blue strobe lights turn off.
 The train then makes a 180 degree turnaround and climbs the lift hill.
 During the turn, the on-ride photo is taken.

 The lift hill is designed in the form of a launch bay and contains a large, narrow spaceship which was based on the Discovery One spaceship from the film 2001: A Space Odyssey.
-Full size figures of astronauts are suspended upside-down beneath the ships engines to give the illusion of zero-gravity.
+Full size figures of astronauts are suspended upside-down beneath the ship's engines to give the illusion of zero-gravity.
 As trains climb up the lift hill, projections of the Sun, Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, stars, comets, meteors, asteroids and the Milky Way can be seen when looking past the lift hill bay's open ceiling.
-It is possible to make out trains climbing the lift hill on the other side and also rockets passing through on the side, as well as the trains of the Tomorrowland Transit Authority PeopleMover passing between the two tracks.
+It is possible to make out trains climbing the lift hill on the other side and also rockets passing through on the side, as well as the trains of the PeopleMover passing between the two tracks.
 Once at the top, the trains then make a small and quick dip before plunging into numerous twists and turns as they travel around the mountain in near-complete darkness, including the coaster tracks' steepest drop of 39 degrees.
-The ride ends with the trains passing through a red swirling wormhole, before hitting the final brake run and entering the unload station, located underneath the loading station.
+The ride ends with the trains passing through a red and orange swirling wormhole, before hitting the final brake run and entering the unload station, located underneath the loading station.
 After unloading, trains then travel around a short turn and climb a short lift hill to return empty to the loading station.